 Many people use smartphones every day, but not everyone knows about the operating systems that power them.
 One of the most popular operating systems in the world is designed to make mobile devices smarter and more user-friendly.
 It has changed the way people communicate, work and entertain themselves.
 But who was the main person behind its creation?
 Let’s explore the story behind this amazing invention.

-Andy Rubin is an American computer programmer, entrepreneur and investor.
-He is best known as the creator of Android, the world’s most popular mobile operating system.
-Rubin has worked with major technology companies like Apple, Google and Microsoft.
-He played a big role in shaping the smartphone industry.
+Andy Rubin is an American computer programmer, entrepreneur, and investor who is widely known as the creator of Android, the world’s most used mobile operating system.
+Throughout his career, he has worked with major technology companies such as Apple, Google, and Microsoft.
+His work and ideas played a major role in changing and shaping the modern smartphone industry, making mobile devices smarter and more useful for people around the world.

 Andy Rubin was born on March 13, 1963, in Chappaqua, New York.
 His father was a psychologist who later started a business related to marketing electronic gadgets.
 Rubin completed his schooling at Horace Greeley High School and earned a Bachelor of Science Degree in Computer Science from Utica College in 1986.